KhushneetSingh/PiSentinel/README.md

 A comprehensive wireless penetration testing tool that provides a web-based dashboard for network reconnaissance, deauthentication attacks, and packet capture analysis.

+# Note

+`main` for the latest stable version, or `design` for the latest UI/UX updates in progress.

 ## Features

 - **Web Dashboard**: Clean, intuitive interface accessible via browser